 Single Equality Scheme

 Working with key stakeholders, including strategic 2020 programmes and Equality Management Group, the Equality, Diversity and Inclusivity Team has developed the Single Equality Scheme (SES), Inclusivity 2020, for 2016 to 2020.
-This ensures that equality and diversity is embedded in everything we do.
+This ensures that equality, diversity and inclusivity is embedded in everything we do.

 Inclusivity 2020 sets out the University's commitment to achieving positive outcomes for all students and staff.
 It was developed following extensive consultation with staff, students, The Students' Union at UWE, trade unions, staff networks and student societies.
 It is underpinned by UWE Bristol’s 2020 strategic ambition and values.